taustation-fan/taustation-fan.github.io/README.md

   <tbody>
     <tr>
       <td>&dagger;</td>
-      <td>Caen Stronghold does not have local shuttle access.
+      <td>Freebooter stations do not have local shuttle access.
 Express shuttles or personal ships may be used to access the station.</td>
     </tr>
     <tr>
       <td class="afl-con">C</td>